Ashes to Ashes (play): London première

 Lighting was designed by Mick Hughes, costumes designed by Tom Rand, and sound designed by Tom Lishman.

+French première

+Harold Pinter also directed the French-language creation of Ashes to Ashes at the Théâtre du Rond-Point in Paris in 1998.
+The play was translated by Éric Kahane, regular translator of Pinter's works.
+The characters of Rebecca and Devlin were played by Christine Boisson and Lambert Wilson.

 New York première

 The American première, directed by Karel Reisz, was part of the 1998–1999 Laura Pels Theatre Season at the Gramercy Theatre, produced by the Roundabout Theatre Company, in New York City, from 7 February to 9 May 1999.
 Lindsay Duncan reprised her role as Rebecca, and David Strathairn played the role of Devlin.
 Set and costume design was by Tony Walton, lighting design by Richard Pilbrow, and sound design by G. Thomas Clark.

 London revival

 Ashes to Ashes was revived in Spring 2001 in a double bill with Mountain Language, directed by Katie Mitchell, at the Royal Court Theatre, which went on to be performed at the Harold Pinter Festival at the Lincoln Center Festival 2001, in New York City, in July and August 2001.

 Europe Theatre Prize

 A special creation for the 16th edition of the Europe Theatre Prize was performed by Isabelle Huppert and Jeremy Irons at Teatro Argentina, Rome, on 17 December 2017.